JazzWorks Canada

 Our mandate is pursued through the sponsorship of training and jazz educational activities for adults and advanced high school jazz musicians.
 Our programming includes intensive workshops, composer symposiums, master classes with visiting professional jazz performers/educators, our seasonal "JazzWorks Presents" concert series, monthly jam sessions and mentored open mics.

-JazzWorks History
+JazzWorks' History

 Picture

-JazzWorks is an Ottawa-based not-for-profit jazz education organization, with 90 percent of participants drawn from the Ottawa area.
-JazzWorks began as a small artists’ collaborative and has thrived with the organizational and logistical help of a group of dedicated Ottawa jazz supporters and musicians.
-JazzWorks has presented jazz education activities, such as the annual Jazz Camp and monthly Jam Sessions, for the past 26 years.
+JazzWorks draws 90 percent of its participants drawn from the Ottawa area.
+The organization began as a small artists’ collaborative and has thrived with the organizational and logistical help of a group of dedicated Ottawa jazz supporters and musicians.
+Since 1994, JazzWorks has presented jazz education activities such as the annual Jazz Camp and monthly Jam Sessions.

 JazzWorks was founded in 1994 by Judith Humenick, an Ottawa flutist, music educator and arts advocate, with the four original members of Ottawa-based, award-winning and celebrated jazz quartet Chelsea Bridge (Rob Frayne, Tena Palmer, Jean Martin and John Geggie).
 In creating the JazzWorks Jazz Camp, the goal was to present a jazz workshop with a difference, a workshop focused on local adult jazz musicians.
 Most jazz workshops in the province of Ontario focus on high school students in a big band jazz camp format.
 The educational model of JazzWorks concentrates on adult and advanced high school jazz musicians learning in a "small group/jazz combo performance" setting.
 This approach assists participants in developing the skills to create their own combos and perform in public venues.